Overview

 As a quick example, let’s say you have a health insurance plan with a deductible of $1,000, an out-of-pocket max of $5,000, and a coinsurance amount of 20%.
 After you have your baby, the total bill comes to $10,000, about the cost of an average vaginal birth.
 These are just arbitrary numbers to keep it simple.

 Your deductible is $1,000, so you pay that first.
-Then the remaining $9,000 of your bill is split 80% to the insurance company, and you pay 20% ($1,800) because that is your coinsurance amount.
+Then, the remaining $9,000 of your bill is split 80% to the insurance company, and you pay 20% ($1,800) because that is your coinsurance amount.
 In total, you pay $2,800, which is under your out-of-pocket max of $5,000.
 This does not include your monthly insurance premiums.
-In this case, you didn’t hit your out-of-pocket maximum, but if you ended up with a cesarean or additional expense, you could max out at $5,000.
+In this case, you didn’t hit your out-of-pocket maximum, but if you had a cesarean or additional expenses, you could max out at $5,000.

 Health Insurance Quotes and Examples

 Here are four different health insurance plans for HMOs and four PPOs and an estimate of what you would pay out of pocket.
-These are actual quotes for health insurance for 2023 based on someone 30 years old living in San Diego, CA. Quotes are from a range of insurance providers.
-This is a very simplified example; I use the cost of $10,000 for easy math.
-When looking at premiums, the least expensive plan may not be the cheapest overall.
-In some of these scenarios going with more expensive health insurance means you will pay less overall, even though your monthly premiums are higher.
+These are actual quotes for health insurance for 2025 based on someone 30 years old living in San Diego, CA. Quotes are from a range of insurance providers.
+This is a very simplified example, and I use the cost of $10,000 for easy math.
+When comparing premiums, the least expensive plan may not be the cheapest overall.
+In some of these scenarios, going with more expensive health insurance means you will pay less overall, even though your monthly premiums are higher.

 Sample HMO Health Insurance Cost & Plan Comparison | Bronze | Silver | Gold | Platinum |